Todd Boehly

-Todd Boehly (/'boʊliː/; born September 20, 1973) is an American businessman and head of Eldridge Industries, a holding company headquartered in Miami, Florida.
-He is the company's co-founder, chairman, chief executive officer and controlling member, as well as chairman of asset manager Eldridge.
-He is also the co-controlling owner and chairman of football club Chelsea, and co-owner of Ligue 1 football club Strasbourg under BlueCo.
-As of May 2025, Bloomberg, estimated his net worth at US$8.86 billion.
+Todd L. Boehly (/'boʊliː/; born September 20, 1973) is an American businessman.
+He is the co-founder, chairman, chief executive officer (CEO) and controlling member of Eldridge Industries, a holding company headquartered in Miami, Florida.
+He is the former co-controlling owner and chairman of football club Chelsea, and former co-owner of Ligue 1 football club Strasbourg under BlueCo.
+As of March 2026, Forbes estimated his net worth at US$9.3 billion.

 Early life and education

-Boehly, whose grandparents emigrated from Germany, was born into a middle class family in Fairfax County, Virginia.
+Boehly, whose grandparents emigrated from Germany, was born in Fairfax County, Virginia.
 His father was an engineer and his mother was a first grade teacher.
 He has a younger sister.
 Boehly attended Landon School in Bethesda, Maryland, graduating in 1991.

 Boehly graduated in 1996 from the College of William & Mary with a Bachelor of Business Administration degree in finance.
 After feeling overwhelmed with his college experience and not knowing exactly what he wanted to do, he visited his former geometry professor from Landon, Steve Sorkin, for advice.
 Boehly had an interest in finance and Sorkin advised him to move to London due to the potential opportunities to work in one of the largest global financial centers.

-Taking Sorkin's advice onboard, he moved to London on a special British Universities North America Club (BUNAC) visa and studied at the London School of Economics residing at Passfield Hall.
+Taking Sorkin's advice on board, he moved to London on a special British Universities North America Club (BUNAC) visa and studied at the London School of Economics residing at Passfield Hall.
 Whilst at the London School of Economics, Boehly began working at Citibank and then at CS First Boston.

 Career

 1996–2015: Early career, Guggenheim Partners

-Boehly spent his early career at Credit Suisse First Boston and J.H.
-Whitney & Company.
-He joined Guggenheim Partners in 2001, where he launched the firm's credit investing business, assumed responsibility of its asset management business, and served as president.
+After graduating, Boehly became an analyst at Credit Suisse First Boston, structuring collateralized loan obligations.
+In 1999, he joined J.H.
+Whitney & Company where he helped restructure $600 million of Guggenheim Partners' collateralized loan obligations, and first began working with Guggenheim co-founder Mark Walter.
+In 2001, Boehly joined Guggenheim Partners and bought out J.H.
+Whitney's $1.5 billion credit business, folding it into Guggenheim.
+At Guggenheim, Boehly launched the firm's credit investing business, which grew to $60 billion, and assumed responsibility of its asset management business.
+He became president of Guggenheim in 2011.

 In early 2013, Boehly led a deal between Time Warner Cable and the Los Angeles Dodgers of Major League Baseball to create SportsNet LA, a regional network to broadcast all Dodgers’ games and Dodgers-related programming.
 Broadcasting from the team-owned network began with the 2014 baseball season.